itsshaikhareeb/PomodoroTimer/ANSWERS.md

 4 - Used AI for understanding the flow of the project, and for making some functionalities,

-5 - Add some more functionalities and also make it more attractive.
+5 - Im sorry for not being able to add a couple of functionalities due to some responsibilities at hand, i'll add them soon.
+Please kindly consider.